Eptam Precision Expands Use of Digital Technology

 - Coffee Cup Reports – A simple scorecard of end-of-day and end-of-shift performance by job, which has become a critical communication vehicle to upper management on the previous day’s work output.
 The Datanomix system emails these scorecard summaries each morning to a configurable distribution list.
 Rather than walking the floor before each morning’s production meeting, all of the information on part counts, cycle times, alarm frequency, and general Datanomix factor (production score) by job is waiting in their inboxes at 6 AM.
 It was enough information for a complete production meeting and the list of work items to resolve for the upcoming workday.

 More recently, the semiconductor industrial components value stream for Eptam saw massive increases in demand from their OEMs.
-Having experienced the benefits of true performance benchmarks, better job predictability, and increased collaboration in their medical components cell from Datanomix, Eptam knew exactly how to grapple with the growth and pressure demands placed on this cell.
+Having experienced the benefits of true performance capabilities, better job predictability, and increased collaboration in their medical components cell from Datanomix, Eptam knew exactly how to grapple with the growth and pressure demands placed on this cell.
 Many of the parts in this work cell are large format parts with cycle times measured in hours, not minutes, so utilization of machine time and conformance to cycle time standards to meet demand is of paramount importance.
 In addition, Datanomix was connected to all of the Coordinate Measuring Machines (CMMs) because Eptam has a rigorous sample inspection process for the various parts they manufacture.
 Keeping these CMMs fully utilized directly correlates to green lighting production to continue making parts and meeting demand.

 With the Eptam Northfield facility now connected and able to visualize data, the production staff has complete clarity on the performance of the day in progress, on obstacles standing in the way of greater output, on where to dispatch key personnel to keep the day trending positively, and how to turn threats to productivity into training and continuous improvement actions.
 Datanomix has become ingrained into morning production meetings, and daily Gemba walks.
 Every feature of Datanomix is turnkey, delivering value right out of the box.
 For a fraction of the cost of a new employee, Eptam has a system that understands every job on every machine, answers critical production questions in seconds, delivers reports automatically, and provides deeper insights and trends in a few simple clicks.
 Eptam has a remarkable facility, impressive people, and a culture of serious commitment to quality and improvement.